fauna-labs/python-fly-io-starter/README.md

 *[Fauna](https://fauna.com/) is a distributed relational database with a document data model.
 Delivered as an API, Fauna is automatically configured – out of the box – as a three replica database with active-active write capability, making it a powerful complement to [Fly.io](https://fly.io/) in serving low latency reads and writes for dynamic global applications.*

-This starter kit provides a sample Fauna integration with Python and Flask, and configured to run on Fly.io
+This starter kit provides a sample Fauna integration with Python and Flask, and configured to run on Fly.io.
+Whether or not you plan to deploy on Fly, this sample should nevertheless provide a great Fauna example for Python/Flask.

 ---